HefnySco/OBAL/SourceCode.md

 ## Deploy Binary

 1. Copy ardupilot binary to /home/pi .
 2. Create empty file /home/pi/ardu.parm using `touch /home/pi/ardu.parm` you can add any initialization parameters to this file.
+For example for Quadcopter X configuration:

+create ardupilot.parm with the following data.

+`SYSID_THISMAV    1`

+`FRAME_CLASS 1`

+`FRAME_TYPE  1`